By Scott Steward

 - Aggregate is the combination of web and Z. This is the default on a Gale usage report

-As of January 2014, most Gale databases became COUNTER 4 compliant.
-At that time, we added two new metrics on COUNTER reports; they are Record views and Result Clicks.
+Most Gale databases are also COUNTER 4 compliant.
+There are two additional metrics on COUNTER reports; they are Record views and Result Clicks.

 - A record view is essentially a retrieval.
 Any time a user views a record – full text or not, article or video, image, etc., we record a ‘record view’